-Here’s a Crafty Rope Trick (CRT) you can use at the rock climbing crag - use someone else’s rope to set up your toprope.
+Here’s a Crafty Rope Trick (CRT) for the local crag - use someone else’s rope to set up your toprope.

 Scenario: you’re waiting at the base of a popular route at for the previous party to finish their climb.
 While you’re keen to try the pitch, it’s rated at the upper end of your comfort level for leading, and you’d really prefer to climb it on top rope.
 Here’s how you can use the rope from the previous party to set up your own top rope.

-I first saw this trick used in a rock gym, when the course setter was replacing a worn out rope.
-I thought he was going to have to climb the route and thread the new rope through the anchors, but nope he stayed on the ground the entire time and use the old rope to pull the new one through the chains.
-Very slick!
+I first saw this Crafty Rope Trick in a rock gym, when the course setter was replacing a worn out rope.
+I thought he was going to have to climb the route and thread the new rope through the anchors, but nope, he stayed on the ground the entire time and use the old rope to pull the new one through the chains.
+Very crafty!

-Etiquette note: After the first person on your team gets to the top, it’s best if they make an anchor with their own gear and rerig the rope to run through it.
+Etiquette note: After the first person on your team gets to the top, it’s generally best if they make an anchor with their own gear and rerig the rope to run through it.
 This way, you’re not toproping directly through the fixed anchors and thus putting unnecessary wear on this gear.
 (This practice can change according to the climbing area and the type of hardware in use, so ask the locals if you’re unsure.)

 1 - Place the rope ends butted up together.
 Try to get the rope ends lined exactly, so there's no little bump in the final tape wrap that could get hung up.

 2 - Start wrapping athletic tape around the ropes, 3-4 inches from the end.

 3 - Keep wrapping, overlapping the tape edges, and giving a few extra wraps where the rope ends meet.